Public Records and Confidentiality

 Preserving and archiving records and documents

 To secure their longevity and availability to the public the Film Institute is required to preserve and archive public records in a well-structured fashion according to the Archive Act.
-In addition to our film archival collections, we also archive other records relating to our organization, such as information and records produced within the support schemes of the Film Agreement.
+In addition to our film archival collections, we also archive other records relating to our organization, such as information and documents.

 Research services and non-public documents